AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 * Benchmark performance of backend.
 * Get SYCL running on Android device.
 * Enable backed on Windows CI.
-* Enable backend on macOS running on top of moltenVK
+* Add CI for KosmicKrisp mesa Vulkan on Metal implementation.
 * Add CI to self-hosted runners.
 * Add CI for Google Swiftshader